Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02-eid.md

 ## Ensure you are part of the Microsoft Entra group you just created or pointed to

-1. Go to Azure portal and type Entra ID
+1. Go to Azure portal and type Microsoft Entra ID
 2. Select **Microsoft Entra ID**
 3. Click on **Groups** in the left blade
 4. Select the Admin User group you just created.
 For the default name, this should be *AKS App Admin Team*